lonce/EncHF_Dataset/old/README.md

 ## Tips & Pitfalls

-- Probably best to  normalize first (Step 1) before encoding, otherwise loudness differences affect downstream features.
+- Always normalize first (Step 1) before encoding, otherwise loudness differences affect downstream features.
 - Use `--dry-run` in Step 2 before heavy processing.
 - Sidecars are small; you can safely delete and regenerate them without touching `.ecdc`.
+- Keep your `paramproducers/` under version control — they define the conditioning schema.
-- After Step 4, you can copy or publish the Hugging Face dataset directory.
+- After Step 5, you can copy or publish the Hugging Face dataset directory.